 Locate Drain nipple on Evaporator and drill a 3/4" hole below the nipple on the firewall.
 This will allow condensation to drain properly.

-run through 3/4" hole you just drilled.
+Attach 1/2" clear drain tube to Evaporator nipple and run through 3/4" hole you just drilled.

 All condensation will now drain out into the engine bay.